 SOLE Active Wide Medium

 If you’re tired of your high arches ruining a great run by aching or causing your foot to roll over, these insoles would be of great help.

 They’re professional-grade and offer good support for high arches, and should give you a good mix of soft cushioning and firm support.

-A deep, solid heel cup keeps the back of the foot from moving around freely, providing a good bit of stability, which is essential for stopping those feet from rolling to the side.
+A deep, solid heel cup keeps the back of the foot from moving around freely, providing a good bit of stability, which is essential for stopping your feet from rolling to the side.

-As well as the snug heel fit, they have what’s called a stabilizer cap, which extends from the heel to the midfoot and supports the foot even more.
+As well as the snug heel fit, they feature a stabilizer cap that extends from the heel to the midfoot and supports the foot even more.

 The layer of high-density foam on top of that is what will provide the most support to your high arches.
 It provides support and firm but soft cushioning to see your feet through the day.

 These insoles are “high-volume”, which means they take up quite a bit of space in the shoe.
-They should be put in shoes in which you can remove the footbed.
+They’re best used in shoes with removable footbeds.

 - Deep heel cup for stability

 - High profile fit with extra cushioning